alexkch/Grad-Admin-Portal/report/product.md

 ​	User is able to create an unique account and login with the credentials.

-​	User is able to register for four different types of account.
+​	User is able to register for 3 different types of account.

 ​	Sign up: Client-side: Register form, basic client-side validation of password lengths and email address.
 Server-side: User credentials are sent to database (mongo database).

 ​	Login: User enters the credentials and system validates the user using by sending data to the backend and looking up in the database.